hheinzer/teal/README.md

 ## Documentation

 For now, there is no dedicated documentation.
-In my opinion, the function and variable names together with the comments I provided should be enough to understand what's going on.
-I know that this is probably a hot take; I would spend some extra time and effort into putting together something better, if there is enough interest in the project.
+In my opinion, the function and variable names together with the inline comments should be enough to understand what's going on.
+I know that this is probably a hot take; I will spend some extra time and effort to put together something better, if there is enough interest in the project.

 If you want to explore the code, the [src](src/) directory contains the main modules of teal.
 Each module’s header file provides a brief overview and lists its public functions.
-The folder with the name of the module contains all the implementations.
-One exception is the `teal` module which contains the core tools used throughout all the modules.
+The folder with the name of the module contains its implementation.
+One exception is the `teal` module which contains the core tools used throughout all modules.

 ## Contributing